ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

 We obviously need to try and up our game against these decks however facing a mix of proactive disruption to your hand and reactive countermagic for the combo whilst under pressure is tricky.
 These are also the category the two highest opposing decks fall into accounting for 16.82% of the meta between them.
-The 'ChaliceCounterspells' result can be largely discounted due to how few decks run the two together.
+The 'ChaliceCounterspells' result can be largely discounted due to small sample size, since few decks (mainly Tezzeret lists) run this combination of interaction.

 Just going by the numbers it looks like if we can improve these two matchups specifically then our overall performance rating should increase.
 The trick is figuring out how to achieve that improvement...